The Beat Beginner

 13 Easy Drum Beats For Beginners

-Calling all beginners!
-Here are 13 easy beats in different styles to get you started on the path to drumming greatness
+Here are the top 13 easiest drum beats in different styles to get you – a beginner drummer – started on the path to drumming greatness

 Have a good time with these!
 Play them exactly as written at first, then try moving them around the kit or adding some fills.
 Once you’re feeling good, grab your headphones, crank up your favorite jams and play along.